qiuhaikun1017/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered for Part2

 One technical difficulty is that: when I were using the COUNTIFS function to input data, I find it is frustrating to manually change the goal amount in the condition for every cell.
-For example, I need to change the condition “<=number” every time when I moved to the next cell.
-And I cannot just simply drag the function to the next row’s cell as different rows are corresponding to different value range.
+For example, I need to change the number value in the condition “<=number” every time when I moved to the next goal amount range.
+And I cannot just simply drag the function to the next row’s cell as different rows are corresponding to different goal value range.
 I tried to google for the code to extract the value from the “goal” column by setting a function to copy the value before dash and paste into the condition.
 For example, copy “1000” from “1000 - 4999”.
 But then I stopped doing so because I find it is very time consuming.
 I wonder if there is better way to improve this process as in real life we may face dataset has many value and it is not the best way to manually change it.